Steve Broidy: Philanthropy

 An active philanthropist, he received the Jean Hersholt Humanitarian Award from the Academy of Motion Picture Arts and Sciences in 1962, and was Founding Life Chairman of Cedars-Sinai Medical Center in Los Angeles.
 Broidy served on the MPAA Board of Governors from June 1960 through May 1969, and was their Second Vice President from 1967 to 1968.
+President of Temple Israel of Hollywood 1953-54.

 Personal life

 Broidy had two sons, Arthur and Steven Broidy, and a daughter, Eleanor Sattinger.

 Death

 Broidy died in 1991 in Los Angeles, California, following a heart attack, at the age of 85.